-The Westmoreland is located in Greensburg, Pennsylvania and is proud to be a part of the art, culture, and business community of the area.
-We pride ourselves on supporting local art and artists as well as provide a place of education and outreach for people of all walks of life.
+Located in Greensburg, Pennsylvania, the Westmoreland is proud to be a part of the art, culture, and business community of the area.
+We strive to support and promote local art and artists and welcome collaboration with our friends and neighbors in southwest Pennsylvania.

 The Westmoreland Museum of American Art established a new Artist-in-Residency Program, made possible by generous support from The Pittsburgh Foundation, in collaboration with BOOM Concepts in September 2020.

 The program emphasizes the Museum’s commitment to engaging and supporting Black and marginalized artists, to promoting equity in the arts, and to sharing compelling and meaningful cultural experiences with the regional community.

 During their residency, the artist in residence will reside in a property owned by The Westmoreland within walking distance of the Museum and downtown Greensburg.
 The Center for Creative Connections, our interactive hands-on space which is currently closed due to COVID, has been transformed into a flexible, open studio space for the artists to work.
 When COVID safety protocols allow, this studio will also provide opportunities for our guests to meet and learn from artists in residence.
 Until then, the artists in residence will offer insightful virtual public programs.

 Each residency varies in length depending on the individual needs and availability of the artist.
 Artists are expected to use the span of the residency to create, study, investigate, and reflect on their artistic practice and are given full access to the collection and the archives, along with support from the curators, educators, conservators, and other staff.
 Artists can use the residency as an opportunity to work on a new body of work or develop a new process and are encouraged to engage with the Museum’s collection and community.

 Pennsylvania Partners in the Arts Grants